donbonifacio/blog/content/post/developer-interview-david-amador.md

 All versions exist in the same branch, so usually a bug fix will only be as complicated as the bug itself.
-The exception will be platform specific ones or UI, because right now there are a comple of different versions: Mobile (touch), PC (KB, Mouse), consoles (GamePad), 3DS (dual screen + touch), and all these have different things to it, to make it fit to the platform, so these can be complicated, like adding new features or things like that.
+The exception will be platform specific ones or UI, because right now there are a couple of different versions: Mobile (touch), PC (KB, Mouse), consoles (GamePad), 3DS (dual screen + touch), and all these have different things to it, to make it fit to the platform, so these can be complicated, like adding new features or things like that.